-On the opposite side… you don’t want to NOT go to the gym less than 4 days a week because, well, it won’t be enough to work all your muscle groups thoroughly to make some gains.
+On the other hand… you don’t want to NOT go to the gym less than 4 days a week, it won’t be enough to work all your muscle groups thoroughly to make some gains.

 Below is the workout routine that I personally used to gain over 20 Pounds of mass in about 4 months.
 I added Iso exercises to target my weak point: Arms

 Machine Flys: 4 sets of 12

 preacher curls: 4 sets of 10